Hair Loss Treatment

 Does PRP need maintenance treatments for alopecia and after hair transplants?

-Hair loss is basically a continuous process.
-However, transplanted hairs are permanent; you will still loose hairs on your scalp due to androgenic hair loss.
-As a result, to continue having healthy hair, ongoing treatments are highly recommended.
+Hair loss is basically a continuous process, even after hair transplantation; you will still loose hairs on your scalp due to androgenic hair loss.
+As a result, twe recommend repeating the treatment once or twice a year.
 Thus, there are several treatments and procedures available.
 Microneedling is a cost-effective treatment that can give long-lasting results when done periodically.
 PRP also helps hair to grow faster.

 How to grow hair faster?

-There are a couple of approaches to help grow hair faster, such as regular PRP sessions, vitamin supplements, and keratin sessions.
+There are a couple of approaches to help grow hair faster, such as regular PRP sessions, vitamin supplements, keratin sessions and using some special medication.

 What to expect after treatment?

 After Microneedling and PRP treatment, you may experience scalp soreness.
 However, it will go away within 48 hours.
 Patients can go about their normal activity after the procedure.
 We can notice that this will help in how to grow hair faster